r4stl1n/cAudio/README.md

 This is the new cAudio 2.2.0 Dev .
 This release is mainly a bug fix release.

-Visit our site at http://caudio.deathtouchstudios.com/ for news and information.

-To get help, report bugs, or talk about cAudio visit our forums at: http://www.memoryoffset.com/forum

 ## Change log

 * C# Bindings as well has tutorials and demo application